gantrol/Bing-Chat-Saver/README.md

 ![demo](assets/demo.png)

-> As you can see, some ref is not rendered correctly now.
-It might be issue for `modern-screenshot`.
-However, this package is the best one.

 ## Download

 - Go to release, download `.zip` and load unpacked at `edge://extensions/` .
 As the bing saying, you can reference [this acticle](https://dev.to/ben/how-to-install-chrome-extensions-manually-from-github-1612#:~:text=How%20to%20install%20Chrome%20extensions%20manually%20from%20GitHub,navivigate%20to%20the%20folder%20you%20downloaded%20from%20GitHub)